-- The kilometrage () rate allowed for use of a personally owned automobile while on approved business is 0.53 cents per kilometer effective April 1, 2016; - Note: Multiply miles by 1.609 to convert to kilometers. - This allowance is intended to cover all automobile operating costs, including gasoline, insurance, repairs and maintenance.
+- The CRA travel guidelines will be used for personal vehicle mileage while on Chinook business/trips. - Note: Multiply miles by 1.609 to convert to kilometers. - This allowance is intended to cover all automobile operating costs, including gasoline, insurance, repairs, and maintenance.

-CHINOOK COMFOR LTD. PROPERTY INFORMATION MANANGEMENT POLICY 2018-11
+CHINOOK COMFOR LTD. PROPERTY INFORMATION MANANGEMENT POLICY 2018-11 Updated and Approved January 10, 2023